AugustLind/TDT4265_Mini_project/README.md

     git clone <your-repository-url>
     cd <repository-directory>
     ```
-2.  **Install dependencies:** (You might need to create a `requirements.txt` file first)
+2.  **Install dependencies:** t)
     ```bash
-    pip install ultralytics supervision opencv-python pandas numpy pyyaml
+    pip install -r requirements.txt
     ```
 3.  **Data:** Ensure the raw data is present in the `RBK_TDT17` directory as expected by the scripts, or modify the paths in the scripts.
+You may use your own data instead.

 ## Usage